Kenya Hathaway

 Kenya Hathaway is an American contemporary R&B and jazz singer.

+Early life and education

 She is the daughter of R&B and jazz singer Donny Hathaway and classically trained vocalist Eulaulah and is the younger sister of Lalah Hathaway, also a R&B and jazz singer.

 Kenya Hathaway attended the Berklee College of Music, in Boston.

+Career

 She has performed with many prominent artists including with Lee Ritenour on his track "Papa Was A Rollin' Stone", and "Morning Glory".
 She has made some 30 performances on American Idol: The Search for a Superstar as a backing singer.

 Her older sister, Lalah Hathaway, is a singer-songwriter, record producer, arranger, and pianist.

 Kenya Hathaway was also the voice actress behind Sunny Funny in the PlayStation video game, PaRappa the Rapper.